EmilieAig/BikeProjectTeam7/README.md

 Through this analysis, we aim to provide a clear and detailed understanding of how cyclists' behaviors in Montpellier have evolved in relation to this major sporting event.

 By following this link, you will have access to our website, which showcases the entirety of our project:[BikeProjectTeam7](https://emilieaig.github.io/BikeProjectTeam7/)

+### Project Documentation
+You can view the full documentation for this project [Documentation](https://emilieaig.github.io/BikeProjectTeam7/documentation).

 Here is our current Gantt diagram:
 [Gantt Diagram](https://emilieaig.github.io/BikeProjectTeam7/Organization/Gantt_Diagram/Gantt_Diagram.html)